Domestic violence awareness month encourages a victim to speak out

 LIBERAL, Kan.
-(KSNW)- 20 people across the U.S. are physically abused each minute.
+(KSNW) – Twenty people across the U.S. are physically abused each minute.

 That’s according to the Coalition Against Domestic Violence and knowing the signs and raising awareness can save lives.